Elle Evans

-Elle Evans Bellamy (born Lindsey Gayle Evans; December 9, 1989) is an American model and actress who lives and works in Los Angeles.
-She appeared in the music video for "Blurred Lines".
+Elle Evans Bellamy (born Lindsey Gayle Evans; December 9, 1989) is an American model and actress based in Los Angeles.
+She appeared in the music video for the 2013 "Blurred Lines" by Robin Thicke.
 She is also one of the faces of NYX Cosmetics.

 Early life

 Lindsey Gayle Evans (later known as Elle Evans) was born on December 9, 1989, in Paris, Texas, and grew up in Blanchard, Louisiana.
 She studied at Northwood High School and attended Northwestern State University, where she majored in broadcast journalism.

 Evans is a former pageant titleholder who held the Miss Louisiana Teen USA 2008.
-Evans also competed in the Miss Teen USA 2008 pageant, where she was third runner-up.
-However, she was stripped of her state title after eleven months following her arrest over an incident in a restaurant, where marijuana was found in her purse, and she and three friends were accused of not paying their bill.
+Evans came third in the Miss Teen USA 2008 pageant.
+She was stripped of her title after eleven months following her arrest over an incident in a restaurant, where marijuana was found in her purse, and she and three friends were accused of not paying their bill.

 Immediately after the much publicized arrest, Evans was asked to pose as a centerfold for Playboy.
-At the age of 19, she became Playboy Playmate of the Month for October 2009 under her full, legal name, Lindsey Gayle Evans.
+At the age of 19, she became Playboy Playmate of the Month for October 2009 under her legal name, Lindsey Gayle Evans.
 Her pictorial was photographed by Stephen Wayda.